 Though the Colorado legislature previously bowed to pressure from CenturyLink's predecessor to limit local authority, the Department of Local Affairs for the state of Colorado has a smart approach to encouraging rural broadband expansion.
 Rather than operating in a top-down fashion, it responds to plans that are developed organically by communities working together regionally.

-This show is 12 minutes long and can be played below on this page or via iTunes or via the tool of your choice using this feed.
+This show is 12 minutes long and can be played on this page or via Apple Podcasts or the tool of your choice using this feed.

 Thanks to Waylon Thornton for the music, licensed using Creative Commons.
 The song is "Bronco Romp."

 Chris Mitchell: If there's anything that I learned from Colorado that was really reinforced, it's that I am in no position to decide how people in Colorado should be investing.

 Lisa Gonzalez: Hello, and welcome again to the Community Broadband Bits Podcast, from the Institute for Local Self-Reliance.
 This is Lisa Gonzalez.